owncloud-archive/documentation/admin_manual/configuration_server/harden_server.rst

 It is highly recommended to place your data directory outside of the Web root (i.e. outside of ``/var/www``).
 It is easiest to do this on a new installation.

+..
+Doc on moving data dir coming soon
-You may also move your data directory on an existing installation; see :doc:``
+..
+You may also move your data directory on an existing
+.. installation; see :doc:``

 Disable preview image generation
 ********************************